CZ-NIC/knot-resolver/doc/config-network-forwarding.rst

 Main use-cases are:

   - Building a tree structure of DNS resolvers to improve performance (by improving cache hit rate).
-  - Accessing domains which are not available using recursion (e.g. if internal company servers return different anusers than public ones).
+  - Accessing domains which are not available using recursion (e.g. if internal company servers return different answers than public ones).
   - Forwarding through a central DNS traffic filter.

 Forwarding implementation in Knot Resolver has following properties: